 I found some ready-made photo booth signs at Party City and since the colors matched I decided to use them.
 I took out the ones that were really inappropriate and left the ones that would be funniest.
 How cute is my husband’s grandmother?
 To be fair, I did not tell her to say “cheese.”

 Finally!
 On to the cake!
+You have to a smash cake at your next party!
 So as you can see, the cake is covered in a hard shell of chocolate.
-We all sing and then let the kid go nuts with a hammer!
-See more examples here (about midway through the post) and here.
+We have all the party guests sing and then let the kid go nuts with a hammer!
+See more examples from our Awesome 2nd birthday party (about midway through the post) and in this Ziggy Stardust inspired space party.

 I prefer to serve these instead of a big cake.
 I always provide cake for any adults that want it in the form of a Push Cake or cupcake but for the kids, I do this.
 They get SO excited about it and I love to let them just go to town!
 There are always so many rules and this is one time that they get to be all grabby and shove cake in their mouths by the fistful.
 We do this outside so clean up is a breeze.